 Growing up in Washington, DC, I often watched my grandmother cook meals using a slow cooker.
-She would place raw meat along with various spices in a large crockpot early in the day to slowly and thoroughly cook meats or a meal.
-The smell and aroma of the slow cooking released the most incredible aromas that you could almost taste the spicy, simmering meal.
+She would place raw meat along with various spices in a large crockpot to slowly and thoroughly cook for hours.
+The slow cooker released the most incredible aromas that you could almost taste the spicy, simmering meal.
 While that process works well for making dinner, the process can also be related to running a voiceover business.
 A good talent spiced with training and marketing can become a great success.
-But unlike my Grandmother’s meals, a voiceover talent must check and recheck their business to make sure it’s developing correctly and meeting success goals.
+But unlike my Grandmother’s meals, a voiceover talent must check and recheck their business to make sure it’s developing correctly for meeting success goals.

 Let Others Get You Started

 We can’t always see what is right in front of us hence the thought of missing the forest for the trees.
 The best way to start an in-depth review of your voiceover business is to ask other voiceover associates what they think of your web presence and business plan.
 Also, ask your coaches or a quality voiceover demo producer to listen to your demos to make sure your sound is current and reflects the modern times.

 Note and make the corrections that you can afford and that are within your budget.
 For example, you may not be ready for a new demo, but you may want to make sure that your auditions reflect a current sound and a voice that is marketable.

 Once others comment on the external, it’s time for you to review the internal: your recording space.
 Consider the age of your computer, back-up drives, and other items.
 Note items that are nearing the end of their life span and start to save for equipment upgrades.
 Such expenses should be a line item in your budget, but if not, make it a priority.
 You don’t want your computer to die on you in the middle of a session.
 It’s better to update your recording space items early than when it’s too late.
 It always takes longer than planned to get back to business as usual.